derpston/pyEagleSCR/README.md

 TODO
 --

+* The API is a little janky:
+  * Names of attributes could be more obvious
+  * Pins should have references to their corresponding pads on the package
 * Support more Eagle SCR commands, like:
   * Change (applies to Package and Symbol)
   * Text (applies to Package and Symbol)